isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

  - Table Description
  - Labels
  - Field Name
-- Search results column headers introduced
+- Display of search results in a tabular format, with the following information about BiqQuery tables:
  - Dataset ID
  - Table ID
  - Status